-The first and most important thing you need to know before becoming an MSP is what exactly your MSP model will look like.
+The first and most important thing you need to know before becoming an MSP is what exactly your business model will look like.

-Think about your client base and the services you are currently offering them, it could be best to begin with a hybrid MSP model—by providing just some services to start off with, perhaps server monitoring & management.
-That way you can show your existing clients the benefits of Managed Services as you make the transition.
-The GFI MAX Building Blocks material (free for all GFI MAX customers) provides step by step guides to getting started as an MSP.
-Just ask your account manager for more information (or sign up for a free trial).
+Think about your client base and the services you are currently offering them, it could be best to begin with a hybrid MSP model—by providing just some services to start off with, perhaps server monitoring and management.
+That way you can show your existing clients the benefits of managed services as you make the transition.

 A key consideration when building your MSP strategy has to be pricing; as chances are this will be the biggest difference to your service, at least it will be in the eyes of your customers!

 Until now you have most probably been working on a Break/Fix pricing model within which your clients simply pay you an hourly rate to fix any problems with their IT services as and when they occur.

 As an MSP you will need to start billing on a recurring basis, this is what makes an MSP model much easier to scale—enabling yourself to make predictions based on recurring revenues.
 However the way in which you decide to do this is entirely up to you.

 Think about whether you should be billing per person?
 Or is per device more appropriate for the clients in your portfolio?
 Should you be offering a flat-fee rate?
 Or do you predict that the extra support required by your clients will be too great to make this a financially viable option?
 Most importantly how much will it cost to keep your new service running efficiently?
 If you don’t know this you won’t be able to set your prices at a profitable rate.